yujenyu/Group11_Project/Meetings/meeting.md

 ### Notes & decisions

-Fun Facts: ten topic of painting, each topic has four questions.
+Fun Facts: ten topics of painting, each topic has four questions.

-Art Detective: Circle the important parts of painting, when user correct the difference, descriptions will pop up under the painting.
+Art Detective: Circle the different parts between paintings, when user correct the difference, descriptions will pop up under the painting.

 ### Next steps

-Implement basic version of game page before next meeting.
+Implement a basic version of the game page before the next meeting.